octacian/hudlib/README.md

 - Auto-repositioning of HUDs to avoid overlap (?)

 ### API
-For information on the API available for use by other mods (this is the API used by HUD Plus), see [API.md](https://github.com/octacian/hudlib/blob/master/API.md).
+For information on the API available for use by other mods (this is the API used by HUD Plus), see the [documentation](https://github.com/octacian/hudlib/blob/master/doc).

 ### Download
 [Master](https://github.com/octacian/hudlib/archive/master.zip) (latest, often unstable)<br>